movementlabsxyz/movement-docs/docs/general/Mainnet/node_level_architecture.md

 ## Node Types

-### Leader node
+### Sequencer node

-A Leader node provides the core functionality of a Movement node:
+A Sequencer node provides the core functionality of a Movement node:

 - Ingresses transactions into a local mempool
 - Forms batches from the transactions in the mempool and forwards them